Transition Plus Newsletter

 List of Restaurants offering free food to students during school closures:

-1. We will make it even easier for low-income families who live in a Comcast service area to sign up by offering new customers 60 days of complimentary Internet Essentials service, which is normally available to all qualified low-income households for $9.95/month.
+- 60 days of complimentary Internet Essentials service for new customers, which is normally available to all qualified low-income households for $9.95/month.

 Comprehensive District Design